 The military is structured into three general departments: logistics; political and staff.
 The service divisions are: air force; second artillery; navy and people's armed police.

 In many countries the legal system is kept separate from government.
 For example in Pakistan, it is the legal system that controls what the government can do.
 In China the Communist Party holds the top posts in the Judiciary and so is only vaguely outside its control.
 However, laws are officially enacted through the National People's Congress rather than the party.
 Chairman Mao's dictum that the country should be 'ruled by people rather than by laws' is gradually being replaced by a written constitution.
 However, the constitution remains very much a party creation.
 People who are concerned about human rights in China believe this system is heavily biased towards the state and against individuals.
+It is rare for an individual to prosecute the administration and win.
 China retains the death penalty and puts more people to death than all other countries in the world put together.
 The death penalty has been applied to crimes such as computer hacking; tax evasion and bigamy.

 One person within the SCP may typically hold several posts.
 So Xi Jinping in 2013 is President; General Secretary of the Communist Party and Chairman of Central Military Commission making him by far the most powerful person in China and 'the Paramount Leader'.

 Copyright © Chinasage 2012 to 2017